manojmw/MultiOmics-ExomeSeq-Phenotype/README.md

 - This will basically parse a uniprot file (Ex: uniprot_sprot.dat)
 - Extracts the required data from each record
-- Populates the output files with the processed data.
+- Populates the output files (Ex: uniprot_main.tsv with the processed data.

 </br>

-> 2_interaction_parser.py
+> Protein-Protein Interaction Parser: 2_interaction_parser.py

 </br>